 Battery life (rated): 6 hours; 30 hours (charging case)

-Connectivity: Bluetooth 5.3 (codec support: not specified)
+Connectivity: Bluetooth 5.3 (codec support: AAC)

 Water resistance: Yes (IPX4 rated)